ok2cqr/cqrlog/compiled/README.md

   - log change should work now better (NewQSO/File/Open or create new log/Open)
   - database server change works better, but still have bugs.
 (NewQSO/File/Open or create new log/save data to local machine/external server)

+ONLINE LOG UPLOAD

+  - Bottom of Preferences/Online log upload has some checkboxes to affect to online log upload.
+See help/Quick start/Online log upload support for more information.

 Some cqrlog related videos can be found from  <https://www.youtube.com/channel/UC3yPCVYmfeBzDSwTosOe2fQ>